Ask Slashdot: Would You Use A Cellphone With A Kill Code?

 Re: (Score:2)

-1. Duress codes are a dumb idea that sounds cool.
-Why ?
-By definition you almost never use them .
-Now try remembering that code you set up 3 years ago and never used since while arrested , and are freaking the fuck out in a stress situation.
-Doesn't happen in the real world.
+Now try remembering that code you set up 3 years ago and never used [...]

 Re:Why not a fake account?
 (Score:5, Insightful)